 - A. General rule.
-The initial, annual, and revised privacy notices that a licensee provides under Sections 5, 6, and 9 shall include each of the following items of information, in addition to any other information the licensee wishes to provide, that applies to the licensee and to the consumers to whom the licensee sends its privacy notice: - (1) The categories of nonpublic personal information that the licensee collects; - (2) The categories of nonpublic personal information that the licensee discloses; - (3) The categories of affiliates and nonaffiliated third parties to whom the licensee discloses nonpublic personal information, other than those parties to whom the licensee discloses information under sSections 14, 15 and, 16, and 17;

-(5) The categories of nonpublic personal information about the licensee's former customers that the licensee discloses and the categories of affiliates and nonaffiliated third parties to whom the licensee discloses nonpublic personal information about the licensee's former customers, other than those parties to whom the licensee discloses information under sections 14, 15 and, 16, and 17;

-(7)(5) If a licensee discloses nonpublic personal financial information to a nonaffiliated third party under section 14 (and no other exception in sections 15 orand 16 applies to that disclosure), a separate description of the categories of information that the licensee discloses as modified by section 14 of this rule and the categories of nonaffiliated third parties with whom the licensee has contracted;

-(9)(6) An explanation of the consumer's right to opt in under subsSection 11A prior to the disclosure of nonpublic personal financial information to nonaffiliated third parties, including the methods by which the consumer may exercise that right at any time;
+The initial, annual, and revised privacy notices that a licensee provides under sections 5, 6, and 9 shall include each of the following items of information, in addition to any other information the licensee wishes to provide, that applies to the licensee and to the consumers to whom the licensee sends its privacy notice: - (1) The categories of nonpublic personal information that the licensee collects; - (2) The categories of nonpublic personal information that the licensee discloses; - (3) The categories of affiliates and nonaffiliated third parties to whom the licensee discloses nonpublic personal information, other than those parties to whom the licensee discloses information under sections 14, 15 and 16; - (4) The categories of nonpublic personal information about the licensee's former customers that the licensee discloses and the categories of affiliates and nonaffiliated third parties to whom the licensee discloses nonpublic personal information about the licensee's former customers, other than those parties to whom the licensee discloses information under sections 14, 15 and 16; - (5) If a licensee discloses nonpublic personal financial information to a nonaffiliated third party under section 14 (and no other exception in section 15 or 16 applies to that disclosure), a separate description of the categories of information that the licensee discloses as modified by section 14 and the categories of nonaffiliated third parties with whom the licensee has contracted; - (6) An explanation of the consumer's right to opt in under subsection 11A prior to the disclosure of nonpublic personal financial information to nonaffiliated third parties, including the methods by which the consumer may exercise that right at any time;